Choosing a Tripod and using Camera Supports

 Choosing the right head

 First decide on the style you like to work with, generally this will be a ball head or pan head.
 Be sure to check the rated ‘max load’ specification, especially if you have large, heavy lenses (or plan to buy one).
-Make sure you can get extra quick release plates in case you want a back up or lose the original.
+Make sure you can get extra quick release plates in case you want a back up or lose the original, or keep them on multiple cameras.

 Most tripods use a 3/8″ thread on the top of the legs to attach most heads with a matching female thread (some use 1/4″).
 Make sure that you legs and head will match up.
 You can also get thread inserts to adapt a 3/8″ female thread to 1/4″ if needed.
 Note: Don’t confuse this with the standard 1/4″ thread that is used to attach the camera.